7 Best Exercises For Peripheral Artery Disease & What To Avoid

 Exercises for Peripheral Artery Disease (PAD) reduce the debilitating effects of this disease.
 PAD affects leg mobility and causes pain (1).
 About 220 million people worldwide are affected by PAD (2).
 The only treatment for PAD is early diagnosis and professionally supervised physical therapy.
 Exercising helps reduce the risk of disability and any cardiovascular event (3).
 Consult your doctor and start doing exercises for PAD.
 This post also tells you which exercises to avoid.
 Read on!

 What Is Peripheral Artery Disease?

-Peripheral artery disease (PAD) is caused by plaque buildup in the arteries, restricting blood flow to the lower extremities.
+Peripheral artery disease (PAD) is caused by plaque buildupi XThe buildup of plaque (cholesterol deposits, cellular waste, calcium) in the arteries, causing them to become thick. in the arteries, restricting blood flow to the lower extremities.
 Reduced blood flow causes leg pain or intermittent claudication (limping) and walking difficulties and hampers day-to-day tasks (1).
 PAD can gradually decrease leg mobility, increase the risk of heart disease, and may need surgery in extreme cases.
 That is why you should be careful and look out for signs and symptoms for proper diagnosis.
 Scroll down to read more about PAD.

 Symptoms, Causes, And Diagnosis

 Note: Asymptomatic PAD does not cause leg pain.

 The above symptoms may or may not indicate peripheral artery disease.
 Conditions (like arthritis) or vein-related issues may also cause leg pain.
 However, the following risk factors increase the chances of developing PAD (1):